 - Did you use of undercover investigators to prove actual notice of a violation to bar staff?

 - Recommends having a security plan ready to defend a disorderly house accusation at the hearing.

 About our Guest Lauren C. Tyson

-- Lauren Tyson is the CEO and founder of Liquor Licensee Advisor located in Riverside, California.
+- Lauren Tyson is the CEO and founder of Tyson Liquor License Consulting located in Murrieta, California.

 - She consults with licensed establishments on how to prevent and manage alcohol-related risk, either before or after an incident.